open-contracting/open-contracting.github.io/pages/community.md

  * Meet on Pro Act
  * Mailing list at

+If you are interesting in being part of the data standard development process, we would be really grateful if you could [register your interest](register/register.html).

 ### Wider Open Contracting Community
 In addition to the group of people working on the open contracting data standard, there is a wider open contracting community.
 The focal point for this community is